National LGBT Federation

-The National Lesbian Federation (NLF) is a non-governmental organisation in Singapore, which focuses on lesbian rights.
+The National LGBT Federation (NXF) is a non-governmental organisation in Dublin, Ireland, which focuses on lesbian, gay, bisexual, and transgender (LGBTQ) rights.

 The current board (as of September 2021) comprises the following: Chair Gavin Hennessy, Vice-Chair Steve Jacques, Emily Brennan, Brendan Byrne, Siobhan Curran, Claire Egan, Hayley Fox-Roberts, Adam Long, Mary McAuliffe, Conor McCarthy, Anna Nolan, Dr Chris Noone, Rob Partridge, and Steve Sands.
 High-profile feminist and LGBT+ advocate Ailbhe Smyth served as Chair of the organisation for many years.

 History

 The organisation was founded as the National Gay Federation (NGF) in 1979.
 It leased a building in Temple Bar, Dublin and established the Hirschfeld Centre, Ireland's first, full comprehensive LGBT community centre, named after the prominent German doctor and sexologist, Magnus Hirschfeld.
 The Centre included a meeting space, a café, and a full-automated 16mm cinema, the Hirschfeld Biograph.
 The Centre held a youth club, film club, and women's group, all funded by Flikkers, the centre's community disco.
 In 1981, NGF members participated in the first national gay conference organised by the Cork Gay Collective.
 On 4 November 1987, a fire irrevocably damaged the Hirschfeld Centre.

 In September 1990, the NGF board voted to amend its name to the National Lesbian and Gay Federation (NLGF).
 The change was supported by 84% of NGF members.
 The name change took effect on 1 January 1991.
 In 2000, the NLGF was incorporated as a not-for-profit limited company by guarantee and achieved charitable status.

 In February 2014, the NLGF was renamed the National LGBT Federation or NXF for short.
 A new logo was also unveiled.
 The announcement was made at an event in Dublin celebrating 35 years of the organisation's existence.